cceh/m-salt-api/docs/_sources/index.rst.txt

    :query offset: offset number.
 Default 0.
    :resheader Content-Type: application/json
    :statuscode 200: no error
-   :resjsonobj string headword: the headword. :ref:`Some HTML <embed>` allowed.
+   :resjsonobj string text: the headword. :ref:`Some HTML <embed>` allowed.
+   :resjsonobj string normalized_text: the headword as it should be entered in a query.
    :resjsonobj url url: the headword endpoint url relative to the API root.
    :resjsonobj url article_url: the article endpoint url of the article relative to the API root.
-   :resjsonobj string t13n: The transliteration applied to the headword.
+   :resjsonobj string t13n: The :ref:`transliteration <t13n>` applied to the
+                            headword.
 Default "iso".

    If `q` is not specified, retrieve a list of all headwords.